PhishPhillet/phishphillet/docs/_posts/2025-12-19-talk-like-a-phish.md

 a claim for the value of the package + shipping.
 And then I received the following email:

+**Note:** yes, I do have a gmail account which I use to receive such messages.
+I also
-**Note:** yes, I do have a gmail account which I use to receive such messagesr.
-I also have other email accounts; my work email is not through gmail for many reasons I would rather not talk about here or I would be writing until next week.
+have other email accounts; my work email is not through gmail for many reasons I would rather not talk about here or I would be writing until next week.